 This case was filed in Maryland Health Claims Arbitration on January 5, 2017.
 It is the sixth medical malpractice case filed in Maryland in 2017.Summary of Plaintiff's Allegations

 Plaintiff falls off a step ladder in her home and is taken by an ambulance to Prince George's Hospital Center.
 She has groin pain, pain in her upper left leg, and decreased sensation in her left foot.
 The defendant physician evaluates her and orders lab tests and CT scans of her head and hip.
 No question this is a serious orthopedic injury.

 A CT scan of her hip shows an acute fracture of her left femur with medial displacement.
 Importantly, her lab results reveal a low hemoglobin level.
 It was not wildly low.
 Her hemoglobin was 12.9.
 A normal range of hemoglobin in red blood cells should be between 13.5 g/dl to 17.5 g/dl.

-The day after her surgery, defendant physician noted that the woman was suffering from post-hemorrhagic anemia and that she was weak.
-One more day passed, and her hemoglobin level was re-checked, and found to be continually decreasing.
-At this point, plaintiff also has a fever and increased pain.
+The day after her surgery, the defendant physician noted that the woman was suffering from post-hemorrhagic anemia and that she was weak.
+One more day passed, and her hemoglobin level was re-checked and found to be continually decreasing.
+At this point, the plaintiff also has a fever and increased pain.
 Defendant physician notes anemia again.

-A physical therapist examined plaintiff, and found that her left lower extremity was extremity swollen and to be demonstrating orthostatic hypotension in addition to dizziness.
-Defendant physician evaluates her again, but maintains his diagnosis of post-op hemorrhagic anemia.
+A physical therapist examined plaintiff and found that her left lower extremity was extremity swollen and to be demonstrating orthostatic hypotension in addition to dizziness.
+The defendant physician evaluates her again but maintains his diagnosis of post-op hemorrhagic anemia.
 He orders labs to be done as her blood levels continue to drop and she begins to have blurry.

 Plaintiff follows-up with a doctor a Kaiser who diagnoses her posterior ischemic optic neuropathy.